 Step 1: Formally adopt Safe Church Policies at a Vestry, Bishop’s Committee, or Board of Directors meeting and record the text of the policies in the minutes.
 Review and reaffirm your adoption of these policies annually and record it in the meeting minutes.

 Step 3: Establish a practice for determining who needs renewal and has past the three-year training window.
 One way to do this is to go into the online safeguarding database, download a spreadsheet of the entire faith community organization, and sort by training date.

-Step 4: Identify those in your faith community who need to now be safe church trained (Appendix C).
+Step 4: Identify those in your faith community who need to be Safe Church trained (Appendix C).

-Step 5: Contact a certified ECMN safe church trainer to schedule or attend a live training.
-See Google Calendar of trainings and list of trainers.
+Step 5: Contact a certified ECMN Safe Church trainer to schedule or attend a live training.
+See upcoming Zoom trainings here and the list of trainers here.
 Refer anyone who can’t attend in person to the online options (Google Doc instructions).